bbepis/XUnity.AutoTranslator/README.md

 Now if you actually paid attention to what you were reading(!?), you would notice that both of the above context objects has an `Asset/Assets` property that can be set.

-Under normal circumstances, however, you cannot use the `Assets/Asset` property on the the `AsyncAssetLoadingContext`.
+Under normal circumstances, however, you cannot use the `Assets/Asset` property on the `AsyncAssetLoadingContext`.
 In order to be able to use these, you must first call `ResourceRedirection.EnableSyncOverAsyncAssetLoads` once during your initialization logic.
 This will allow you to set the asset directly so you don't have to go through the standard `AssetBundle` API to obtain a request object.

 It is, however, recommended that if you can that you set the `Request` property instead of the `Assets/Asset` property as that will keep the operation asynchronous and not block the game while the asset is being loaded.